agile-lab-dev/witboost-hasura-specific-provisioner/README.md

 ## Overview

 This Python microservice implements the Witboost Specific Provisioner interface for GraphQL Output Ports based on Hasura.
+It depends on an additional microservice, the [Hasura Authentication Webhook and Role Mapper](https://github.com/agile-lab-dev/witboost-hasura-auth-webhook-role-mapper), in order to work.

 ### What's a Specific Provisioner?